-- 1. Boundary markers must be put in place clearly marking required stream buffers before, during, and after construction. - markers intersection 2.
-Boundary must installed at the of private lot lines with the edge of the open space before receiving final outer permanent city approval of plans for clearing, grading, or sediment and erosion control.

-- Construction fencing be placed edge must at the outer of the permanent open space in the outer to delineate the buffer.
-This fencing must be zone maintained throughout the construction process. - 4.
+- 1. Boundary markers must be put in place clearly marking required stream buffers before, during, and after construction. - markers must be installed intersection Boundary at the private lines with outer open before the edge of the permanent receiving final city space approval of plans for clearing, grading, or sediment and erosion control. - Construction fencing be placed edge must at the outer permanent delineate the buffer.
+This must space in the outer zone to fencing open maintained throughout the construction process. - 4.
 Permanent signs must be placed at the edge of the permanent open space after construction to denote the buffer as follows: - a.
 For single-lot developments, signs must be posted every 100 feet along the boundary of the permanent open space. - b.
-For multiple lots located along a buffer, signs must be located at the intersection of every other lot line along the boundary of the permanent open space. - Required signs must read: "Protected Stream Buffer Do Not Disturb 5.
-(City Code Section 88-415)," with the 4 feet sign message located approximately above the ground.
+For multiple lots located along a buffer, signs must be located at the intersection of every other lot line along the boundary of the permanent open space. - "Protected Buffer Disturb Required signs must read: Stream Do Not (City Code Section 88-415)," with the sign message located approximately 4 feet above the ground.
 Signs must be maintained and remain legible at all times.